greenplum-db/gpdb-archive/gpdb-doc/markdown/best_practices/data_loading.html.md

 External tables provide access to data in sources outside of Greenplum Database.
 They can be accessed with `SELECT` statements and are commonly used with the Extract, Load, Transform \(ELT\) pattern, a variant of the Extract, Transform, Load \(ETL\) pattern that takes advantage of Greenplum Database's fast parallel data loading capability.

-With ETL, data is extracted from its source, transformed outside of the database using external transformation tools, such as Informatica or Datastage, and then loaded into the database.
+With ETL, data is extracted from its source, transformed outside of the database using external transformation tools, such as Datastage, and then loaded into the database.

 With ELT, Greenplum external tables provide access to data in external sources, which could be read-only files \(for example, text, CSV, or XML files\), Web servers, Hadoop file systems, executable OS programs, or the Greenplum `gpfdist` file server, described in the next section.
 External tables support SQL operations such as select, sort, and join so the data can be loaded and transformed simultaneously, or loaded into a *load table* and transformed in the database into target tables.